scylladb/care-pet/docs/build_with_go.md

 ### Architecture

-In this section, we will go through the code for the different commands.
+In this section, we will walk through and explain the code for the different commands.
-As explained in the Getting Started page, The project is structured as follow:
+As explained in the Getting Started page, the project is structured as follow:
 - Migrate (/cmd/migrate) - creates the CarePet keyspace and tables
 - Collar (/cmd/sensor) - generates a pet health data and pushes it into the storage
 - Server (/cmd/server) - REST API service for tracking the pets’ health state